strawlab/drosophila_eye_map/README.txt

    vectors in a unit sphere.
 Output by precompte_buchner71_optics.py.
 Note that this includes axes for both eyes (1398 ommatidia).
 To get the axes for a single eye, take the first or last 699 rows.
+The coordinate system is arranged so that +X is frontal (rostral), +Y is left, and +Z is dorsal.

  * trace_buchner_1971.py - Python script used to digitize the
    locations of the ommatidial axes on the stereographic projection of